 The amount of Council Tax payable for each band is based on the requirements of the District Council and the needs of the major precepting authorities.
 The Council’s expenditure accounts for 14% of the total Council Tax collected.
 The remainder is divided between the County Council, who receive 76% and Hertfordshire’s Police & Crime Commissioner who receives 10%.

-You can now receive your Council Tax bills by email:
+You can now go paperless and receive your Council Tax bills by email:

 Request a Copy of your Bill